Approved: July 15, 2020

 c) Complete and submit the GSU Head Grant application.

 d) Hold signing authority with the President or one Co-President.
-Co-sign all GUStA checks.
+Co-sign all GUStA cheques.

 e) Make deposits into the GUStA bank account.